abinit/abinit/doc/installation.md

-has several small internal tests (three basic ones, called "fast", "v1" and "v5", and then one for each of the libraries "bigdft", "etsf_io", "libxc", "wannier90"), that can be issued automatically, and that check themselves whether the results that have been obtained are right or wrong.
+has several small internal tests (three basic ones, called "fast", "v1" and "v5", and then one for each of the libraries "bigdft", "etsf_io", "libxc", "wannier90"), that can be issued automatically, and that check themselves whether the results that have been obtained are correct.
 These tests are available whether you have got the package from the Web or from the ABINIT archive.
 Of course, you need to have compiled abinit in order to run the internal tests.
 Moreover, the simple implementation procedure assumes that the